edudallatorre/api_v1/README.md

 # api_v1
-I'm creating a api to manager the tasks.
+I'm creating an API to manage tasks.